famedly/synapse-token-authenticator/README.md

 `expose_metadata_resource` must be an object with `name` field.
 The object will be exposed at `/_famedly/login/{expose_metadata_resource.name}`.

 `jwt_validation` and `introspection_validation` contain a bunch of `*_path` optional fields.
-Each of these, if specified will be used to source either localpart, user id, fully qualified user id, or admin permission from jwt claims and introspection response.
+Each of these, if specified will be used to source either localpart, user id, fully qualified user id, admin permission, or email from jwt claims and introspection response.
 They values are going to be compared for equality, if they differ, authentication would fail.
 Be careful with these, as it is possible to configure in such a way that authentication would always fail, or, if `username_type` is `null`, no user id data can be sourced, thus also leading to failure.

 ### JwtValidationConfig